 If you are sitting beside a colleague in the office every day, it won’t take long to start learning about them.
 Without even trying much you start getting a sense of who they are as a person.
 You get to know what personality traits they have.

-This becomes more of a challenge with remote work.
+This becomes more of a challenge with building a remote work environment.
 Make a point to learn about each of your employees or colleagues through informal discussions at the ‘water cooler’ as described above.
 Perhaps, you can arrange for them to connect frequently.

 You could make this a game as well.
 Basically an online game where everyone can participate and ensure engagement.

-Your remote team culture will flourish purely on communication.
+Tenth on our list of tips to build remote work culture is, again: Communication.
+Your company culture will flourish purely on communication.
 Get the communication right to involve remote work employees, keep them up-to-date and ensure that they know whom to contact whenever they are in need.

 Set aside regular times every week for an all-hands chat if possible.
 If time zones prevent this, try to arrange two meetings, in differing time zones.
 Cover what the team is working on, give details on any decisions that may affect the team and reiterate that you want feedback and open communication.
 Having these regular meetings helps share news and encourages motivation amongst the entire team.